-At the completion of Phase 4, the results will be discussed and the applicant advised as to a pass or fail.
+Phase 4 will be approximately two hours unless discontinued due to an automatic failure.
+At the completion of the Teaching Modules (Phase 4), feedback will be provided by the DPA and the applicant advised as to a pass or fail.